LGuery/BayesianCR/README.md

 ## Outline

 1. Bayesian Capture-Recapture models in closed population
-  * Exercise 1: Fit Model M0 to the bear data using JAGS and data augmentation
+  * Example 1: Fit Model M0 to the bear data using JAGS and data augmentation

 2. Spatially Explicit Capture Recapture (SECR) models
+  * Example 2: Fit a basic SECR model in closed population with data augmentation

 ## Slides, code and data